 Estimating labor costs is an essential step in the project planning.
 Most important to accurately estimating labor costs is knowing the approximate hours required for project completion.
 To determine an estimate of hours you must first determine quantities of materials needed.
 This will require a thorough review of specifications and drawings.

 While calculating materials costs might be as easy as placing a quick call to your preferred supplier, first identifying the proper substrates may be a little trickier.
 Typically materials are defined within a project’s specifications, however availability, pricing, and project manager preferences may result in alternate options.
-When substituting for value engineering materials, it is important to consider factors beyond raw material cost such as ease of field handling, weight, and labor hours required for installation.
+When subbing out materials, it is important to consider factors beyond raw material cost such as ease of field handling, weight, and labor hours required for installation.

 In recent years we’ve seen engineers, electrical contractors and project managers shifting from traditional GRC or PVC materials for their industrial and commercial electrical projects to more readily available and cost effective materials like fiberglass (RTRC) conduit.